History of the Rugby World Cup: Defending champions

-Only New Zealand, in 2015, has successfully defended their title in the World Cup.
-The stage at which the defending champions were knocked out has been: 1991 – SF – New Zealand knocked out by Australia; 1995 – QF – Australia knocked out by England; 1999 – SF – South Africa knocked out by Australia; 2003 – F – Australia knocked out by England; 2007 – F – England knocked out by South Africa; 2011 - QF - South Africa knocked out by Australia.
+Only New Zealand, in 2015, and South Africa, in 2023 have successfully defended their title in the World Cup.
+The stage at which the defending champions were knocked out has been: 1991 – SF – New Zealand knocked out by Australia; 1995 – QF – Australia knocked out by England; 1999 – SF – South Africa knocked out by Australia; 2003 – F – Australia knocked out by England; 2007 – F – England knocked out by South Africa; 2011 - QF - South Africa knocked out by Australia; 2019 - SF - New Zealand knocked out by England.
 Australia's loss in the quarter-finals in 1995, and South Africa's loss in the quarter-finals in 2011 are the worst performances by the defending champions.

 Knockout statistics

 For the teams that made the knock-out stages (quarter-finals) of the World Cup, the following table shows which team knocked them out of the competition, unless they won.
-England have knocked out Australia a record four times, including in the 2003 final.
+England have knocked out Australia four times, including in the 2003 final.
+In the same time, England have been knocked out four times by South Africa, including in the 2007 final and the 2019 final.
 France have been knocked out three times by both New Zealand and England, while the All Blacks have also eliminated Scotland three times.